SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 Installation Photos & Fitting Maintenance, Safety Notes.

 The cockpit sole of an SJ23 is sloped aft slightly so water and debris can flow to the drain holes, back into the "drink" where it belongs.
 This helps to keep the cockpit sole in front of the companionway cleaner, which does likewise for the cabin sole.
 In the original version of the SJ23, the factory installed the cockpit fittings directly above the hull fittings with a vertical vinyl tube connecting them a shown at right.
 This design is questionable as it is difficult to install the vinyl tube, check the hull fittings or seal them properly in the cramped space under the cockpit.
-I'm know the "little kid" in the shop was saddled with this job!
-How to do the cockpit crawl Unfortunately, the port drain fittings are poorly aligned, which kinks the vinyl tube, creating a strained fitting and questionable seal.
+I just know the "little kid" in the shop was saddled with this job!
+How to do the cockpit crawl Unfortunately, the port drain fittings are poorly aligned, which kinks the vinyl tube, creating a strained installation and questionable seal.
 You can see the sealant separated from the hull at right.
 Its too bad this is such a poor photo.
-It is a difficult place to take one.
+It is a difficult place to take one and I have since removed the bottom fitting.
 I don't know when this fitting was last sealed.
 It looks original.
-In the later Mark I hulls and all the Mark II hulls the factory solved this problem by installing the drain holes through the transom as shown below.
+In the later Mark I hulls and all the Mark II/III hulls the factory solved this problem by installing the drain holes through the transom as shown below.
 They are easier to install and alignment is relatively easy to achieve.
 In addition, the fittings will not be under stress as vibration of the hull is absorbed over the flex of the 1' long drain hose.
 This ensures that all seals stay water tight and you have peace of mind.
 There are other advantages for the transom location.
 Read on:

 1. Drain speed - The cockpit drains faster with the exit holes above the water line as the hoses will seldom experience back pressure.